 - Consider the long-term cost savings or impact of offering remote work.

 Establish a clear communication plan that allows employees and clients to understand how you plan to navigate the impact of COVID and maintain a safe workplace.
 Topics include:

 - How staying home when sick and workplace physical distancing policies safeguard staff and others.

 - Describe training on workplace safety and disinfection protocols.

 - Prepare exposure-response communications for any affected employees and clients.

-- Develop media communications on return-to-work timetables, safety protections, workplace exposures, and how the organization supports workers and others.
+- Develop media communications on safety protections, workplace exposures, and how the organization supports workers and others.

 Employees returning to work who remained on the payroll would not need to complete new paperwork.
 However, it may be best to follow standard hiring procedures for those separated from employment, such as laid-off workers.